ENGINEERING MATERIALS - 2019/0

 Module code: ENG3164

-A lecture and tutorial based module, which will build on earlier modules to provide a deeper understanding and broader appreciation of materials for engineering applications, with an emphasis on deployment in challenging environments requiring a combination of properties.
-The first part of the module will examine the processing-microstructure-properties that underpin materials selection and deployment; this will be complemented by a brief overview of techniques used to characterise materials.
+A lecture and tutorial based module, which will build on an earlier module to provide a deeper understanding and broader appreciation of materials for engineering applications, with an emphasis on deployment in challenging environments requiring a combination of properties.
+The first part of the module will (i) examine the processing-microstructure-properties that underpin materials selection, performance and deployment, (ii) examine basic methods of materials selection.